Physics-50/Module-2/docs/week3.md

 Mount the LCD on your optical rail and shine your laser through the LCD.
 You will see a pattern of bright dots creating a rectangular grid, with roughly uniform spacing between maxima.
 Using the wavelength of the laser and by measuring the distance between these maxima, you can determine the spacing of the pixels and thus the resolution of the screen. *For purposes of this investigation, you can use the laser wavelength you determined in Week 2 unless it was flagged as problematic in your Checkpoint 2 feedback.
 Alternately, you can use the laser wavelength you determined from this week's data or by correcting mistakes in your Week 2 analysis.*

-Rather than make this a full-blown investigation, we want you simply to **estimate** the pixel spacing, so you don't need to make repeated measurements at different values of $$L$$.
+Rather than make this a full-blown investigation, we want you simply to **estimate** the resolution, so you don't need to make repeated measurements at different values of $$L$$.
 You only need to measure the spacing of the diffraction peaks one time at a single $$L$$ value and estimate the pixel spacing from there.
-You should take a measurement in both the horizontal and vertical directions, but you only need to take one measurement in each direction and do not need to estimate uncertainty. <!-- Note that pixel spacing is the separation between a repeating unit. i.e. it would be for example the distance from the center of one of the red rectangles that you see to the center of the next red rectangle. -->
+You should take a measurement in both the horizontal and vertical directions, but you only need to take one measurement in each direction and do not need to estimate uncertainty.

+Note that pixel spacing is the separation between a repeating unit. i.e. it would be for example the distance from the center of one of the red rectangles that you see to the center of the next red rectangle.

+Once you've obtained the pixel separation distance, figure out how to infer the resolution of the LCD screen from this value.
+Note: you will need to measure the physical dimensions of the LCD using the unmounted one at the back of the class.
+Take care!
+These are very fragile, the yellow ribbon wire in particular.
+The box the LCD came in will be available at the front of class.
+Please make note of the manufacturer's stated resolution on the box so that you can compare your measured resolution with the quoted specifications in this week's checkpoint.

-You are encouraged to use remaining time to further explore the LCD panel.
+You are encouraged to use any remaining time to further explore the LCD panel.
 You can  [learn more about how LCDs work here](lcd-inner-workings).
 Once you have an idea how LCDs work, You can find some [suggestions for further exploration here](LCD){:target="_blank"}.
 Alternatively, you might find it interesting to take a look at your phone screen.
 By shining a laser at your phone and looking at the diffraction pattern of the reflected light you can probe the pixel structure of your phone.
 How does the pattern differ from that of the LCD screen from the projector?
 How does the pixel resolution compare?

 ## Summary of Data to be Collected

 In lab this week you will need to collect the following data:

 + 5 measurements of $$x$$ at each of 5 different $$L$$ values (25 data points total), all measured with a 1000 line/mm grating.
 + a single measurement of $$x$$ in both the horizontal and vertical directions, each measured at a single $$L$$ value, from the LCD panel.
 You do not need to estimate the uncertainty.
++ Dimensions of the LCD screen to compute the resolution from the pixel spacing.
 + It is also important that you take note of the laser wavelength as specified by the manufacturer.
 It is written on the laser itself.
-You will want this for comparison with your experimental results.
+Similarly, you will need the manufacturer's stated resolution of the LCD screen, stated on the box.
+You will want both for comparison with your experimental results.